Real-time Spatial Retrieval Augmented Generation for Urban Environments: Results and use cases

 The system continuously updates information based on real-time data changes, such as visitor affluence or price, ensuring that users will receive the most current and relevant information.
-This dynamic capability is crucial for providing accurate and timely guidance to tourists.
+This dynamic capability is crucial for providing accurate and timely guidance to users.
 The subscription system provided by FIWARE enables the RAG to meet the real-time requirements of smart cities.
 A typical workflow would involve an IoT sensor updating an entity in the context broker (e.g., the occupancy level of a landmark).
 The context broker would then automatically send a notification to all users subscribed to that entity.
 In our scenario, the tourist assistant would immediately make the updated information available to the UFM and the UFM would be able to answer the user in natural language.

-Initially, NGSI-LD data about the city's monuments and PoIs are loaded into the FIWARE context broker.
+Initially, NGSI-LD entities are loaded into the FIWARE context broker and their respective embeddings to Qdrant.
 One limitation of urban environments is the high number of elements, which makes searches in a naive RAG that lacks geographic search capabilities, both challenging and slow.
-To overcome this, the tourist assistant leverages the geospatial and temporal filtering capabilities of the FIWARE context broker to reduce the number of entities.
+To overcome this, the assistant leverages the geospatial and temporal filtering capabilities of the FIWARE context broker to reduce the number of entities.
 The number of retrieved entities directly affects the RAG’s performance, both in terms of execution time and response accuracy.
-In the case of the tourist assistant, the filtering is applied based on the geographical area of interest specified by the user.
+In the two use cases, the filtering is applied based on the geographical area of interest specified by the user.
 In this study, rectangular polygons were used.

-A tourist planning to visit a famous monument in Madrid can use the application to find optimal visit times, current prize conditions, and nearby events.
+A tourist planning to visit a famous monument in Madrid can use the application to find optimal visit times, current price conditions, and nearby events.
 By zooming into the area of interest on the map, they receive detailed information about monuments, including their history and significance, enriched by the UFM to provide an engaging narrative.
 This is depicted in Figure \ref{fig:app} where a screenshot of the interface shows a user asking for recommendations.
+A similar pipeline is followed in the case of an operator who wants to manage the state of the streetlights and traffic lights.